zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

   - `QUIT`: The client sends this command to quit the game after the game has ended.
 Sent when the client types "Exit."

 - Rematch response(Server):
-   - `REMATCH_DENY`: The server informs the client that the opponent has denied a rematch. _Example Output_: "Rematch denied!"
+   - `REMATCH_DENY`: The server informs both clients that the rematch has been denied. _Example Output_: "Rematch denied!"
-   - `END`: The server informs the client that the game has ended and the connection will be closed.
+   - `END`: The server informs both clients that the game has ended and the connection will be closed.

 #### Error handling
   - `ERROR`(Server): The server informs the client of an invalid action, such as attacking a previously targeted cell. _Example Output_: "You already attacked this cell!"